-Published in the Journal of Chromatography, the results were groundbreaking!
+Published in the Journal of Chromatography, the results were groundbreaking.
 The researchers discovered that, “The concentration of EGCG available from drinking matcha is 137 times greater than the amount of EGCG available from China Green Tips green tea, and at least three times higher than the largest literature value for other green teas.”
+(10)

+Matcha contains up to five times as much L-theanine as regular green tea (20 milligrams versus four milligrams).
+Full-blown sunlight diminishes L-theanine while shading enhances it so the shading techniques farmers use when growing tea for matcha make it richer in L-theanine.
 (12)

-Matcha contains up to five times as much L-theanine as regular green tea (20 milligrams versus 4 milligrams).
-Full-blown sunlight diminishes L-theanine while shading enhances it so the shading techniques farmers use when growing tea for matcha make it richer in L-theanine.
+One of the studies demonstrating just that involved 40,530 Japanese who drank more than five cups of green tea a day.
+They had a 26 percent lower risk of death from heart attack or stroke and a 16 percent lower risk of death from all causes than people who drank less than one cup of green tea a day.
+Another study found that people who drank the largest quantity of green tea had a 28 percent lower risk of coronary artery disease than those who drank the least green tea, and black tea had no effect on heart risk at all.
+(13)

+The antioxidants in green tea can help block the oxidation of “bad” LDL cholesterol, increase “good” HDL cholesterol and improve artery function.
+A recent Chinese study showed a 46 percent to 65 percent reduction in hypertension risk in regular consumers of oolong or green tea compared to non-consumers of tea.
 (14)

-One of the studies demonstrating just that involved 40,530 Japanese who drank more than five cups of green tea a day had a 26% lower risk of death from heart attack or stroke and a 16% lower risk of death from all causes than people who drank less than one cup of green tea a day.
-Another study found that people who drank the largest quantity of green tea had a 28% lower risk of coronary artery disease than those who drank the least green tea and black tea had no effect on heart risk at all.
-(15)

-The antioxidants in green tea can help to block the oxidation of LDL (bad) cholesterol, increase HDL (good) cholesterol and improve artery function.
-A recent Chinese study showed a 46%-65% reduction in hypertension risk in regular consumers of oolong or green tea, compared to non-consumers of tea.
-(16)

 Type II diabetes is a chronic condition that affects the way the body processes blood sugar or glucose.
-I have previously discussed how type II diabetes can be reversed with proper lifestyle and diet changes.
+I’ve discussed how type II diabetes can be reversed with proper lifestyle and diet changes.
 Adding matcha to your life can be one of the ways that you can help to reverse diabetes or keep it away in the first place.

 A study published in the Annals of Internal Medicine evaluated the effects of drinking coffee and tea on Japanese adults from 25 communities across Japan.
-Specifically, they looked consumption of coffee, black, green, and oolong teas and physician-diagnosed diabetes.
-The study found that consumption of green tea and coffee was inversely associated with risk for diabetes after adjustment for age, sex, body mass index, and other risk factors.
-(17)
+Specifically, researchers looked at consumption of coffee, black, green and oolong teas and physician-diagnosed diabetes.
+The study found that consumption of green tea and coffee was inversely associated with risk for diabetes after adjustment for age, sex, body mass index and other risk factors.
+(15)

-Another study recently published in The American Journal of Clinical Nutrition evaluated the effects of green tea and green tea extract on glucose control and insulin sensitivity.
+Another study published in the American Journal of Clinical Nutrition evaluated the effects of green tea and green tea extract on glucose control and insulin sensitivity.
 Researchers found that green tea consumption decreased fasting glucose and A1c concentrations.
-The green tea also lead to a significant reduction in fasting insulin concentrations.
-(18)
+The green tea also led to a significant reduction in fasting insulin concentrations.
+(16)

 8. Detoxifies the Body